FITNESS HQ

 Before Your WOD

-1. Samson Stretchcrossfit mobility
+1. Samson Stretch

 The Samson stretch is a common stretch to open up your hips and get your hip flexors primed and ready for muscle contracting action.
 If you’re concerned about doing a static stretch before a workout, you can add a walking element to the Samson stretch or do deep lunges instead.

-2. Pigeon Stretch crossfit mobility
+2. Pigeon Stretch

 This stretch is great for hips and legs.
 For a video demonstration of how to complete a proper pigeon stretch, click here.

-3. Back and Hip Extensions crossfit mobility
+3. Back and Hip Extensions

 Back and hip extensions are done using the GHD machine and are great for loosening up your back and core muscles.
 For videos on how to correctly perform a back and hip extension, click here.

-4. Hip Hingescrossfit mobility
+4. Hip Hinges

 Hip hinges are great to practice to warm up your core and hips, especially ahead of lifts.
 To do hip hinges, wrap a band around the bottom half of a rig pole and step inside it.